alexsoul99/front10-test/README.md

-# Booking Fligths Component
+# Fligths Booking Component

-## developed as a technical test for the company Front10
+## Developed as a technical test for the company Front10